okta/okta-sdk-dotnet/MIGRATING.md

 ## Migrating from 4.x to 5.x

 In previous versions, null resource properties would result in a resource object with all its properties set to `null`.
-Now, null resource properties would result in `null` property value.
+Now, null resource properties will result in `null` property value.

 _Before:_